 Turkey and Pakistan also share a few dubious distinctions.
 The armed forces have been major players in each country’s politics — and economy.
 Both countries have had four military coups each in as many decades, and they also hanged their popularly elected prime ministers.
 Turkey hanged Adnan Menderes in 1961 while Pakistan hanged Zulfiqar Ali Bhutto in 1979.

 The hangings cast a long shadow on each country’s politics, which in the case of Pakistan, persists even today.
-Turkey, however, in a gesture of remorse and reconciliation, pardoned Adnan Menderes posthumously, in 1990, and removed his grave to a mausoleum in Istanbul and even named a university and an International airport (Izmir) after him.
-Pakistan is still battling with the ghost of Bhutto.
+Turkey, however, in a gesture of remorse and reconciliation, pardoned Adnan Menderes posthumously, in 1990, removed his grave to a mausoleum in Istanbul, and even named a university and an International airport (Izmir) after him.
+Pakistan is still battling the ghost of Bhutto.

 Turkey, it seems, is gradually beginning to emerge from the shadows of the armed forces and moving towards a stable democracy.
 It had two peaceful and free elections in a row.
 Justice and Development Party (AKP) was only recently voted in with a landslide majority and they were able to put their candidate, Abdullah Gul, in Jankaya (Turkey’s White House).
 AKP’s leaders, even though labeled as Islamists, vow to maintain the secular character of their country.
 And the Armed Forces are, hopefully, learning to live with civilian governments in command.
 All indications are that Turkey would remain politically stable in the foreseeable future.

 Pakistan, unfortunately, is still governed by a General-President who believes that Pakistan’s stability depends on his continuing in the office.